Love cheesecake? You’ll love the cream cheese filling that makes these Cheesecake Thumbprint Cookies so very good!

-Using an electric mixer on medium speed, beat butter and sugar until light and fluffy.
-Add salt and egg yolk, and mix well.
+Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
+Add the salt and egg yolk, and mix well.

 Reduce mixer speed to low.
-Gradually add flour, mixing just until combined.
+Gradually add the flour, mixing just until combined.

-Using 1 tablespoonful of dough at a time, roll dough into balls.
+Using 1 tablespoonful of dough at a time, roll the dough into balls.
 If desired, roll each ball in cinnamon-sugar.
-Place cookies about an inch apart on prepared pans.
+Place the cookies about an inch apart on the prepared pans.

 Make an indentation in the top of each ball with a small tart tamper or the handle of a wooden spoon.
 Flour the tamper or spoon if needed to prevent sticking.

-After cookies have cooled, preheat oven to 350° again.
+After the cookies have cooled, preheat oven to 350°F again.

-Fill indentations with about 1 teaspoon of cream cheese filling.
+Fill the indentations with about 1 teaspoon of cream cheese filling.
 Mound the filling slightly.

-Bake cookies 7-8 minutes, or until filling is firm.
-Cool cookies on pans on wire racks for 5 minutes.
-Then, transfer cookies to wire racks to cool completely.
+Bake the cookies 7-8 minutes, or until the filling is firm.
+Cool the cookies on the pans on wire racks for 5 minutes.
+Then, transfer the cookies to wire racks to cool completely.

-Allow cookies to sit at room temperature for 15-20 minutes before serving.
+Allow the cookies to sit at room temperature for 15-20 minutes before serving.